heptarch/heptarch.github.io/projects.md

 research interest.
 It is most important to limit their work to that of research."
 An ill-framed objective or a quarterly review might constitute a distraction.

+But this sort of academic freedom can become an airless